jinjor/elm-break-dom/README.md

 ```

 Note: This is just a workaround, _NOT_ a fix.
 For `Browser.application`, the root should be always `<body>` element.
 This is [by design](https://github.com/elm/browser/blob/1.0.0/notes/navigation-in-elements.md).
+Note: This will be no use once [this patch](./patch/README.md) is merged.

 ## TODO